trappar/props-provider/README.md

 The `PropsProvider` component primarily allows components to defer rendering details to their children.
 This allows for a higher degree of component reuse when those aspects are not intrinsically tied to each other.

+This same concept already being used in many widely adopted libraries.
+For example, React Router v4 uses this idea to allow for [deferred rendering of links](https://react-router.now.sh/Link).
+The advantage to using this component is  standardization of the concept as well as additional functionality.

 ## Table of Contents

 * [Installation](#installation)